Become a Leader for Healthy Schools

 The Healthy Schools Training Krewe is a collaborative of school health experts that help schools across the state establish healthy environments for students to learn and play.
 In collaboration with the Louisiana Department of Education (LDOE), experienced trainers, and state and national organizations, the Krewe delivers skill-building professional development workshops and trainings for schools and school districts.
 Its mission is to enhance the knowledge and skills of those working to create healthier schools.

 The Healthy Schools Training Krewe offers free, in-person professional learning opportunities for groups at both the school-level and district-level.
 Workshops are highly interactive and incorporate teaching and learning strategies to accommodate a variety of learning styles.
-Training topics include physical activity and education, nutrition, emotional well-being, and infrastructure for district and school health.
-Let us help you plan your next district in-service or school health event.
+Training topics include physical activity, nutrition, student well-being, and infrastructure for district and school health.
+Let us help you plan your next district in-service or staff development day.
 Our professional development is tailored to your needs and your schedule.

 • Improving School Health Education

 Schools are key partners in Louisiana’s efforts to achieve health equity.
 Providing accessible, high-quality health education for each child makes better health outcomes possible for an entire generation.
 In this interactive workshop, participants will learn the Characteristics of an Effective Health Education Curriculum as defined by the CDC to support curriculum selection and classroom instruction.
-This training was developed for curriculum and instruction administrators, health education supervisors and health education teachers and it is also available as a self-paced virtual course.
+This training was developed for curriculum and instruction administrators, health education supervisors and health education teachers.

 After the training, participants will be able to: